Ritarka/ritarka.github.io/content/docs/experience.md

 # Industry Experience

 {{< hint info >}}
 A lot of this is intentionally vague since I'd rather not post proprietary work publicly.
-If you'd like to know more about what I did, please reach out to me.
+If you'd like to know more about what I did, please reach out
 {{< /hint >}}

 ## Keysight
-January 2024 - Present
+January 2024 - August 2024

 I started working here shortly after graduating with my Bachelor's in December 2023.
 Here I am developing driver code for high-performance oscilloscopes.
 This involves navigating the register set for the chip, and writing C++ code to interface with the hardware.
 A lot of my work so far has involved revamping the codebase architecture, as well as developing algorithms to efficiently calibrate the hardware.